Rodney Haas/605 Sports

 “It caroms.
 Because it’s not a hop, it’s a carom,” he said.
 “Most of our guys are pretty good about it because we play here.
 We know where the gopher holes are.”

 There are things you may see at 4 Corners, that you don’t see at a Major League Baseball game.
-Sure in majors, you may have the occasional beach ball get lose from the stands or a drunken streaker running onto the field.
-But here, it’s not unheard of to have a steer get lose from the nearby rodeo grounds and streak across the outfield.
+Sure in the majors, you may have the occasional beach ball get loose from the stands or a drunken streaker running onto the field.
+But here, it’s not unheard of to have a steer get loose from the nearby rodeo grounds and streak across the outfield.

 “Yeah, they came out and roped it in centerfield and drugged it off,” Hand said while shouting “TIME!” as if he was reenacting the reaction from the home plate umpire.